-Natural ingredients with no artificial preservatives, Mambá (Spicy and Savory Peanut Butter) is a savory, sometimes spicy spread that you'll love.
+Natural ingredients with no artificial preservatives, Mambá (Dominican peanut butter) is a savory, sometimes spicy spread that you'll love.

 If you're used to the sweet peanut butter typically found on supermarket shelves, you're in for a surprise if you try ours.
 A pleasant surprise.

 This is not like the supermarket peanut butter, as the title of this post suggests.
 This is a savory, spicy version.
 How spicy depends on each person's taste.
 I call it "peanut butter for grownups".

 Mambá is not the name of a snake (notice the tilde/emphasis on the second syllable).
 The word is almost certainly of African origin; however, I am uncertain of the origins of the dish itself.
 The word for peanut in Congolese is muamba, with nearly the same pronunciation as the Spanish/Dominican word.
 As mambá is traditionally served spread on casabe it suggests that perhaps mambá is also a very old tradition.
 Since the word can be neatly traced back to African slaves of Congolese origin, the dish or something similar may have arrived with them.

 Thanks to John, one of our readers, for pointing us in the right direction.

 Mambá is also popular in Haiti where it is produced commercially, as a cottage product, and as a home dish.
 In the Dominican Republic though, it's either a homemade concoction or a cottage industry product.
 I have never seen it available commercially.